write2sushma/Capstone-14/README.md

 # Project Description
 Capstone project by Team 14 for "Python Bootcamp Data Analysis for Beginners" assignment.
+This Bootcamp was organized by [PyLadies Amsterdam](https://github.com/pyladiesams).

 ## Capstone requirements ##